Buy a building for my business

 This section will talk about Owner-occupied commercial real estate – also known as owner-user commercial real estate.
-(For investment properties- click here) The owner must occupy more than half—51% or more—of the building’s leasable space for the purposes of running their own business.
+(For investment properties- click here) The owner must occupy more than half—51% or more—of the building’s leaseable space for the purposes of running their own business.
 A business that has the same ownership as a holding company that owns the property is also considered owner-occupied.

 Asset types that qualify for owner-occupied financing include industrial buildings, flex, retail, office properties, and professional medical offices.
 Special-use properties such as self-storage, assisted living facilities/skilled nursing facilities and other healthcare properties, day care, and event centers also qualify.
 A multifamily property is not eligible for owner-occupied financing, but mixed-use buildings and hotels do qualify.